 For those patients more likely to have a serious pathology, early assessment to establish a differential diagnosis and hence urgency of referral is important.
 All will require referral and subsequent management will vary according to the underlying diagnosis.

 - A variety of complications can arise depending on the diagnosis.
-In general terms complications may be reduced or prevented by timely diagnosis.
+In general terms complications may be reduced or prevented by timely diagnosis and adopting preventative lifestyle measures.

 This is determined by the underlying diagnosis.